AUpchurch42/full-stack-javascript-assignments/src/javascript/intro/grammer/control-flow/conditionals/README.md

 ### Observations

-* What types of conditionals are there?
-    * How is each type useful?
+* What types of conditionals are there? * How is each type useful? if to specify a block of code to be executed, if a specified condition is true     else to specify a block of code to be executed, if the same condition is false     else if to specify a new condition to test, if the first condition is false     switch to specify many alternative blocks of code to be executed.